wistia/wistia-open-docs/_posts/mailchimp.md

 ## Troubleshooting

 Sometimes you may run into a little trouble with not seeing emails appear in your MailChimp lists.
 In our experience, there are a few reasons why this may happen.

-* If you have previously had this email included in one of your lists in MailChimp but have since deleted it, MailChimp will not allow the email to be included in a list again.
+1. If you have previously had this email included in one of your lists in MailChimp but have since deleted it, MailChimp will not allow the email to be included in a list again.
 This is something that we often run into with test emails!

-* MailChimp will sometimes cache old thumbnails, if you've previously used a different video in the same template.
+2. MailChimp will sometimes cache old thumbnails, if you've previously used a different video in the same template.
 You can create a new campaign to solve the problem.

-* MailChimp uses a double opt-in system.
+3. MailChimp uses a double opt-in system.
 If the viewer that has checked out your video hasn't yet had the opportunity to confirm their opt-in for your email list, MailChimp will not populate their email.
 You can read more about this [here](http://kb.mailchimp.com/article/how-does-confirmed-optin-or-double-optin-work).
-Thanks!

 Happy embedding!